flores8/blocipedia/README.md

-Wiki
+Blocipedia
 ===

-Wiki that allows users to create public and private Markdown-based wikis.
+Blocipedia will allow users to create public and private Markdown-based wikis.

 __Purpose:__ Allow users a place to write or collaborate with others on a project.